Merck Manual

 Bursitis may be caused by the following:

 Idiopathic and traumatic causes are by far the most common.
 Acute bursitis may follow unusual exercise or strain and usually causes bursal effusion.
-The olecranon and prepatellar bursae are the bursae most often involved when an infection is present.
+The olecranon and prepatellar bursae are the bursae most susceptible to infection because of their superficial locations.

-Chronic bursitis may develop after previous attacks of bursitis or repeated trauma.
+Chronic bursitis may develop after previous attacks of bursitis or from repeated trauma or gout.
 The bursal wall is thickened, with proliferation of its synovial lining; bursal adhesions, villus formation, tags, and milky deposits may develop.

 Symptoms and Signs of Bursitis